cgarbin/cot6930-natural-language-processing/assignment2/README.md

 #### Using more words

-Since using wordscounts improved the classifier, now we will try to use more words.
+Since using word counts improved the classifier, now we will try to use more words.
 The default configuration of `StringToWordVector` keeps 1000 words per class (see note [in this section](#choosing-words-to-keep) that this is an approximate number).